Minipada/Synapticon-Coding-Style-Guide/cppguide.rst

 This is not a hard-and-fast rule.
 Parameters that are both input and output (often classes/ structs) muddy the waters, and, as always, consistency with related functions may require you to bend the rule.

-XMOS: Need more rules for interfaces, ports and channels.
-Interfaces and channels come first.
-Ports come second.
-All of their arguments follow like described in the C/C++ guideline.

 Names and Order of Includes
 ---------------------------